 Martha Wade Steketee | editor + writer

-Martha Wade Steketee.
 First name from great grandmother, middle name from mother, surname from father.
 Pronounced STEK [rhymes with heck] – EH – TEE.
-So, it should not be a […]
+It should not be a surprise that I have […]

 fragments inspired by stage and screen

-Martha Wade Steketee.
 First name from great grandmother, middle name from mother, surname from father.
 Pronounced STEK [rhymes with heck] – EH – TEE.
-So, it should not be a surprise that I have a lifelong empathy for anyone continually asked to spell and to pronounce their name.
-My sense of the thing is reflected in the name of a now-defunct Facebook group — “Steketee.
+It should not be a surprise that I have a lifelong empathy for those continually asked to spell and to pronounce their names.
+My sense of the thing is reflected in the name of a long-defunct social media group I once visited: “Steketee.
 If you can spell it you must be one of us.”

 I am a Michigan girl who loved movies and theater, went off to study literature at Harvard and social science and social welfare at Washington University in St. Louis and the University of Michigan, and spent 20 years as a court researcher and domestic policy analyst in university research offices and nonprofit research settings in several cities.

-My journey to criticism is covered in this January 2022 conversation with a colleague from the American Theatre Critics Association.
+My journey to criticism is covered in this January 2022 conversation with a colleague from the American Theatre Critics/Journalists Association.

-I have written for HowlRound, Dramatics, TDF Stages (including my favorite interview with Albert Poland), and other places that will have me.
+I have written for HowlRound, Dramatics, TDF Stages (including my favorite interview with Albert Poland), and other outlets.
 I provide dramaturgical services to playwrights and authors, and have dipped a toe into the field of dramaturgy and research for film and television.
 It’s all about curiosity and tenacious research.

 Email at msteketee [at] post [dot] harvard [dot] edu — no pronunciation required.